stanleyhuangyc/Freematics/libraries/SIM800/README.md

     void httpRead();

-Check if HTTP connection is established (returns 0 for in progress, -1 for error, number of http payload bytes on success)
+Check if HTTP connection is established (returns 0 for in progress, -1 for error, bytes of http payload on success)

     int httpIsRead();